 If you have a member of your Parent Support Group present, allow them a moment to explain their role and the time and place of monthly parent meetings.
 Have them mention the international destinations strings parents have experienced because of the path their child has chosen.

-Line-up your high school strings members facing the line of parents, with about 15 feel separating the two groups.
+Line-up your high school strings members facing the line of parents, with about 15 feet separating the two groups.
 Call the beginning strings members to the ceremony and have each beginner stand in front of their parent facing the high school strings.

-The high school students will be living music stands, and will hold your beginners’ music book.
+The high school students will be living music stands and will hold your beginners’ music books.
 Explain the process: beginners will perform as a team and, if the high school members feel they have achieved a satisfactory level of accomplishment, they will bow to the beginner student when they are finished playing.
 This indicates that they are now members of the strings family!
 (In thirty years of the Arch of Bows Ceremony, I have found that those students who did not practice and were unprepared usually opted to drop out of the program.
 The results yielded a select and dedicated group of new members).

 Play piano to accompany your beginners in Beethoven’s Ode To Joy.
 Ask the high school strings members to talk briefly among themselves to determine if the beginners had achieved a satisfactory level of performance, and ask if they felt that the new members could adequately represent the USA and their state on an international concert tour when they reach high school.
 Play a chord on piano, and have the elder strings members bow to their new members.
 Expect cheers and tears.

 For the Arch of Bows, line up the high school strings in two parallel lines, facing each other.
 Their bows should be raised and touching the member opposite them.
 Position the parents at the end of the lines, and the beginners at the head of the lines.
 Have a high school member call out the first name of each beginner, and as that beginner goes under the arch, their first name is chanted until they reach the end of the line.